ryanmokeefe/mehn-lab/README.md

 Add a second model to your application, which is embedded under the first model.

 ### Bonus II
-Deploy your app to Heroku
+Deploy your app to Heroku.

 ### Bonus III
-Add authentication to your app with [Passport](http://www.passportjs.org)
+Add authentication to your app with [Passport](http://www.passportjs.org).

 ## Pairs